Catalyst poisoning

-Catalyst poisoning refers to the partial or total deactivation of a catalyst by a chemical compound.
+Catalyst poisoning is the partial or total deactivation of a catalyst by a chemical compound.
 Poisoning refers specifically to chemical deactivation, rather than other mechanisms of catalyst degradation such as thermal decomposition or physical damage.
 Although usually undesirable, poisoning may be helpful when it results in improved catalyst selectivity (e.g. Lindlar's catalyst).
 An important historic example was the poisoning of catalytic converters by leaded fuel.

 Poisoning of Pd catalysts

 Organic functional groups and inorganic anions often have the ability to strongly adsorb to metal surfaces.
 Common catalyst poisons include carbon monoxide, halides, cyanides, sulfides, sulfites, phosphates, phosphites and organic molecules such as nitriles, nitro compounds, oximes, and nitrogen-containing heterocycles.
 Agents vary their catalytic properties because of the nature of the transition metal.
 Lindlar catalysts are prepared by the reduction of palladium chloride in a slurry of calcium carbonate (CaCO3) followed by poisoning with lead acetate.
 In a related case, the Rosenmund reduction of acyl halides to aldehydes, the palladium catalyst (over barium sulfate or calcium carbonate) is intentionally poisoned by the addition of sulfur or quinoline in order to lower the catalyst activity and thereby prevent over-reduction of the aldehyde product to the primary alcohol.